 Observation: In observation information about a child is collected in a natural setting in and outside the classes with the help of observation.

 Questions: Questions are the frequently applied tool for finding out what children know, think, imagine, and feel.
-A teacher, in the course of teaching, coming to know of learning difficulties in children by asking questions.
-Questions may be of various types like essay type questions, short answer type questions, very short answer type questions, objective type questions.
+A teacher, in the course of teaching, comes to know of learning difficulties in children by asking questions.
+Questions may be of various types like essay-type questions, short answer type questions, very short answer type questions, and objective type questions.